-The length of the contract will be from the award date, approximately April 2024, for approximately one (1) year until completion, approximately March 2025.
+The length of the contract will be from the date of award, approximately JULY 1, 2024, for approximately 1 year until completion, approximately JUNE 30, 2025.
+There are 4 optional 1-year renewals at the discretion of the state of Alaska.

-Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree (1) that any extension of the contract, excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
-The procurement officer may only execute a month-to-month extension via a written contract amendment.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
+A month-to-month extension may only be executed by the procurement officer via a written contract amendment.